 Naturally, this is useless to Terra, though anyone who’s been through the game with Ven or Aqua may recognize that this refers to the Keyblade Graveyard.
 Terra complains as much, but he technically got what he asked for and leaves with his tail between his legs.
 Perhaps unsurprisingly, Terra does not get the Snow White D-Link for clearing this world, which compensates for his Maleficent D-Link and leaves him with the same number as everyone else… at least for now.

 Clearing the Spirit of the Magic Mirror gives you the Firestorm command style and the Treasure Trove Keyblade.
 The Treasure Trove really plays to Terra’s strengths, though it could stand to be longer blade.
 Longer blades are especially valuable for sluggish old Terra.

 The Unversed Challenge for Dwarf Woodlands takes place in the Underground Waterway for Terra and Aqua, but in the Dwarf’s Mine for Ventus.
 This once again makes for a different experience, but I find the challenge to similar for the one, no matter the arena.

 Your enemy here is the Vitality Vial, a recolour of the Vile Phial.
 Counter-intuitively, the Vitality Vial will cure the player whenever the player lands a hit on them, which is good because the Vial’s only attack is to flood the entire arena with toxic, HP-draining gas!
 You have to survive 2 minutes to win your prize, an Illusion-V that will turn you into the Vitality Vial (which doesn’t get the gas attack, I’m afraid).
 Once again, while you can work out a clever strategy to survive for two minutes by chasing the Vial and using Cure to make up for any faults, this doesn’t feel so much like a challenge as it does an Ability-checking machine.
-The Lone Runners were checking for Mega Flare and other huge-range area attacks, while the Vitality Vial feels like it’s checking your ability to stack your deck with Cure spells!
+The Lone Runners were checking for Mega Flare and other huge-range area attacks, while the Vitality Vial feels like it’s checking your ability to stack your deck with Curaga!
 Disappointing.

-At least the Illusion-V can guarantee you healing to full health!
+At least the Illusion-V’s many cure spells can guarantee you make it back to full health in the future!